lmcrean/exam-questions-live-feedback/ux-research/problem-statement.md

 **The solution is failing if:**

-- Teacher spends more time than paper workflow
+- Teacher spends significantly more time than paper workflow
 - Students are distracted by tech (voting becomes popularity contest)
-- Only works in 1:1 device schools (limits reach)
 - Doesn't actually help teacher spot patterns faster
 - Teachers try it once and revert to paper